 Canon 85mm f/1.8

-Travel photography accessories
+Other Travel photography equipment

 Based on the purpose of the trip there's some other travel & photography gear that's on my essentials list.
 Here are the most important items:

 I don't like to carry too much stuff around so, most of the time when I go out, I take just my camera + lens and sometimes one extra lens.
 Since I switched to the mighty Pentax 645z, I needed a bag that's slightly larger than what I had.
 It doesn't have to have special features for me, though.
 It needs to be really comfortable and yeah, also look nice of course...